Types of Real Estate Fraud: What SFR, MFR, and MLS Operators Need to Be Preventing

 Fraudulent listings are fake or materially misleading online ads for rental properties the scammer does not own or control.
 They are posted to collect deposits, fees, or personal information.
 Listing hijacking is a specific variation in which a scammer copies photos and descriptions from a legitimate listing and reposts them on a marketplace or social platform with their own contact details and an altered price, usually much cheaper than the property would cost in the market.

 For SFR and MFR operators, the exposure is direct.
 When your listing is hijacked, prospective tenants pay deposits to impostors and may show up at your property expecting occupancy.
 In extreme cases this may lead to squatters.
-The FTC has documented this pattern across nearly 65,000 rental scam reports filed since 2020.
+The FTC has documented nearly 65,000 rental scam reports filed since 2020, representing more than $65 million in reported losses.

 For MLS associations, the risk is reputational: when MLS-sourced listing data is scraped and weaponized in scams, it erodes trust in the MLS as a reliable, controlled data source.
-The damage doesn't start when a fraudulent listing is found: it starts the moment it goes live, during the exposure window before detection.
+A fraudulent listing starts causing damage the moment it goes live, during the exposure window before detection.

-As AI advances, fraudulent listings are no longer created only from scraped listings.
-They can now also be generated from scratch using image generation tools such as Gemini or ChatGPT.
+Fraudulent listings are no longer created only from scraped photos and descriptions.
+Scammers now also generate listing images from scratch using tools such as Gemini or ChatGPT.

-Whenever a prospect contacts a fraudster believing an ad is legitimate, that prospect never enters your CRM, and a person or family risks losing money during an already stressful housing search process.
-Some scammers also use ID information and Social Security numbers harvested through rental scams to sell on the black market.
+Whenever a prospect contacts a fraudster believing an ad is legitimate, that prospect never enters your CRM, and the reputational cost falls on your brand when displaced renters report the scam.
+Some scammers also harvest ID information and Social Security numbers through rental scams to sell on the black market.

 Rental scams involve fraudsters posing as landlords, property managers, or leasing agents to collect money or sensitive data for rentals they do not control.
 Property manager impersonation takes this further: scammers use the real names, license numbers, logos, or online identities of legitimate operators to make their offers appear credible.